Topological modifications in half-edge meshes

 flipped_hemesh = flip_all(hemesh, to_flip=(dual_lengths<0.02)) # no extra recompile

-flipped_geommesh = msh.set_voronoi_face_positions(geommesh, flipped_hemesh)
+flipped_geommesh = geom.set_voronoi_face_positions(geommesh, flipped_hemesh)

 fig = plt.figure(figsize=(8,8))